dmarx/obsidian_vault/Functionals.md

 ### Functional Analysis

-Functional analysis is a branch of mathematical analysis that studies functionals and the spaces of functions on which they act, such as [[Banach spaces]] and [[Hilbert spaces]].
+Functional analysis is a branch of mathematical analysis that studies functionals and the spaces of functions on which they act, such as [[Banach Space]] and [[Hilbert Space]].
 This field is fundamental to modern mathematical physics, [[partial differential equations]], and [[numerical analysis]].

 ### Applications